No. 14 Arizona beats Wake Forest for Wooden Legacy title

 ANAHEIM, Calif.
+(AP) — Arizona’s talented freshmen have led the way early, but on Sunday night in the Wooden Legacy championship game it was a pair of seniors who stood out for the 14th-ranked Wildcats.
-(AP) — Dylan Smith scored 20 points, Chase Jeter added 17 and 14th-ranked Arizona beat Wake Forest 73-66 in the Wooden Legacy championship game on Sunday night.

-It was Arizona’s first early season tournament title since 2014, when it won the Maui Invitational.
+Dylan Smith scored 20 points and Chase Jeter added 17 points and nine rebounds in a 73-66 victory over Wake Forest on Sunday night.
+It is Arizona’s first early season tournament title since 2014, when it won the Maui Invitational.

+“Our younger guys get a lot notoriety because they have been great additions, but if Dylan and Chase didn’t play the way they did I don’t know if we would have won tonight,” coach Sean Miller said.

+Arizona — which is 8-0 for the first time in five seasons — shot 58% or better in wins over Pepperdine and Penn but was a season-low 43.1% from the field (25 of 58) against Wake.
+However, it had a 36-18 advantage in points in the paint and outrebounded the Demon Deacons by five.

+“The offensive glass helped us.
+Chase was getting the rebounds and either going to the basket or kicking it out for open shots,” Smith said.

-The Wildcats (9-0) led most of the game with their largest advantage being 56-41 8 minutes into the second half.
+The Wildcats (9-0) led most of the game with their largest advantage being 56-41 eight minutes into the second half.
+Jeter scored seven points and Smith added four during the early parts of the half.

 The Demon Deacons (5-3) had a 14-4 run to get within 68-64 with 43 seconds remaining but could not draw closer.
 Arizona closed the game making five of its last six free throws.

+“Jeter and Smith were the guys that we wanted to force to make shots and they did,” Wake Forest coach Danny Manning said.
+“I thought we had some chances but did not string together enough shots.”

 Olivier Sarr led Wake with 21 points and 13 rebounds while Brandon Childress scored 19.
 The Demon Deacons shot 32.2% from the field (19 of 59) but were 23 of 26 from the foul line.